Photo by Vic Johanson

 Sunnybrook originated at the Alberta Horticulture Research Centre, Brooks, Alberta, selected and tested as BA #44, and released in 1980.
 The tree is vigorous, upright rounded, with somewhat pendulous branching and annually productive.
 Because of its long thin branches and spreading growth habit this tree is a good candidate for espalier, but we have not tried that yet.
 It is hardy to zone 2a and moderately resistant to fire blight.

 The fruit is medium size, 6.0-7.0 cm (2.5 - 2.75") in diameter, round, with a wide abrupt often wrinkled basin and small core, and ripens in mid September.
 The skin is thin, greenish yellow base, overlaid with red stripes.
-The flesh is cream coloured, moderately coarse, crisp, juicy, slightly acid but sweet and highly susceptible to water core.
+The flesh is cream-colored, moderately coarse, crisp, juicy, slightly acid but sweet and highly susceptible to water core.
 It is fair to good for fresh eating, good for cooking and stores well for about 4 weeks.
-Note: This cultivar is quite susceptible to water core.
-We really enjoyed these this summer, a very pleasant eating apple, in other years it seems rather bitter, possibly because we didn't harvest it as soon as we should have.
+Some summers this has been a very pleasant eating apple, in other years it seems rather bitter, possibly because we didn't harvest it as soon as we should have.